 After a few days in the fridge, you may need to brighten your hummus up with an extra squeeze of lemon, pinch of salt and drizzle of oil stirred in.

-And be sure to serve it with raw veggies sticks, PCOS-friendly seed crackers or tortilla chips or as a dipping sauce, salad topper, spread or sauce.
+Then be sure to serve it with raw veggies, PCOS-friendly seed crackers or tortilla chips or as a dipping sauce, salad topper, spread or sauce.

 MORE ABOUT THIS RECIPE FOR HEALTHY CHICKPEA HUMMUS…